 Figure 12 shows the in-situ analysis capability in Microwave Office circuit simulator, which, as the beam is scanned, models the power amplifiers and automatically accounts for the coupling between the input impedance of the antenna and the power amplifier.
 As the designer scans the beam by changing the phase and amplitude at each element, the software recalculates with harmonic balance the power amplifier performance.
-The AXIEM 3D planar simulator within Microwave Office software also offers phased-array simulation capabilities.
-As can be seen in Figure 12, the antenna array pattern is being simulated by AXIEM EM software.
+The AXIEM 3D planar simulator within Microwave Office circuit design software also offers phased-array simulation capabilities.
+As can be seen in Figure 12, the antenna array pattern is being EM simulated by AXIEM.

-What makes these antenna patterns so difficult is that because the elements are being driven by power amplifiers in satura
+What makes these antenna patterns so difficult is that because the elements are being driven by power amplifiers in saturation, as the beam is scanned, the load impedance to the power amplifier changes and therefore the input impedance to the elements changes.